ekolis/FrEee/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Related issues**
+Any other issues that are related to this one, link them here.

 **Additional context**
 Add any other context about the problem here.
 Maybe upload appropriate savegame files?